 Extreme thirst and polyuria are the two most common symptoms of DKA.
 Most people with the condition are type 1 diabetics, but between 27 and 37 percent are undiagnosed when their symptoms begin.
 This dangerous condition is the leading cause of death for people under 24 with type 1 diabeties.
 It also affects people with a specific subgroup of type 2 diabetes whose bodies are prone to making ketones.

-If you are experiencing polyuria that is not explained by an increase in fluid intake or medications, contact your doctor.
+If you are experiencing polyuria that is not explained by an increase in fluid intake or the medications you take, contact your doctor.
 They will likely ask you to monitor your polyuria at home by keeping track of what and how much you drink, how many times a day you urinate, the volume that your urinate, and how much you weigh every day on the same scale.

 Once your doctor verifies that you are experiencing polyuria, a blood sugar check confirms or rules out diabetes.
 If there are no signs of diabetes, the doctor will carry out other tests, including blood chemistry, urinalysis, ADH level, and urine osmolality, to assess the concentration.
 The doctor may order an inpatient water deprivation test.
 The patient must abstain from drinking water, and medical professionals collect urine every hour to assess the concentration.
 This helps the doctor determine if the brain is not producing adequate ADH or if the kidneys are unable to use it properly.